rahi1701/Scan-Your-Local-Network-for-Open-Ports/README.md

 Result for my nmap scanning is attached

-I also capture packet with help of wireshar and packet file is attached
+I also capture packet with help of wireshark and packet file is attached.